Morden Hall Park walk

 Take a stroll through this historic parkland, created by the Hatfeild family in the 19th century, and experience inspiring surroundings.
 Admission is free.
 Enjoy your walk and do let us know how you find it.

-The Riverside Café, next to Garden Centre Car Park, grid ref: TQ262686
+The Potting Shed Café, next to Garden Centre Car Park, grid ref: TQ262686

-To enter Morden Hall Park, pass through the gate between the Riverside Café and the Garden Centre, under an archway.
+To enter Morden Hall Park, pass through the gate between the Potting Shed Café and the Garden Centre, under an archway.
 Turn right.
 On your right you will see workshops associated with the Hatfeild family's estate including a boiler house for heating the greenhouses in the kitchen garden, on the other side of the wall, potting and tool sheds and day stables for the working ponies.
 Some of these are now leased to local craft workers.
 Ahead of you the stables are visible.
 During 2010 the stable yard was renovated to be the most energy-efficient historic building in the country.
-It now offers new visitor facilities, including an exhibition space.
+It now offers new visitor facilities, including an exhibition space and a secondhand bookshop.

 The stable yard

 This building was constructed in about 1879 to house carriage and riding horses, and is a real demonstration of the Hatfeilds' wealth.
 Note the trout on the weather vane, reflecting the links with the River Wandle and fishing.
-Step inside to discover our new visitor centre, which provides an interactive space for learning about sustainable green living and new energy-saving products, as well as a community exhibition space, our offices, craft stalls, a café and eco-toilets.
+Step inside to discover our new visitor centre, which houses the Stableyard Café as well as a community exhibition space, a secondhand bookshop, our offices and eco-toilets.

-Follow the sign to the Snuff Mill, which is now a Learning and Community centre providing activities for groups from the local area.
+Follow the sign to the Snuff Mill, which is the Children and Young People Hub, providing activities for groups from the local area.
 The millstones on display outside are originally from a spice mill, but show the edge turning arrangement of the stones used.
-You will also pass a second-hand bookshop next to the Snuff Mill.

 The Snuff Mill